South Australian Consolidated Acts

 EVIDENCE ACT 1929 - SECT 13B

-13B—Cross-examination of victims of certain offences
+13B—Cross-examination of certain witnesses

 (1) A defendant is not to be permitted to cross-examine a witness who is the alleged victim of an offence to which this section applies